Usher (musician): Investments

 Usher is a part owner of the Cleveland Cavaliers professional basketball team.
 He is part of a group which bought the team with a reported total purchase price of $375 million in 2005.
-He became the third pop artist to own a large stake in an NBA team.
+He became the third pop artist to own a large stake in an National Basketball Association (NBA) team.
 During his tenure, the Cleveland Cavaliers have won five Central Division Championships, three Eastern Conference Champions and the 2016 NBA championship on June 19, 2016, which he won as a minority owner.

-On March 6, 2017, it was announced that Usher, Universal Music Group, Steve Stoute, Evolution Media, Jon Jashni, Charles King, and others invested $6 Million in Mass Appeal Magazine.
-Mass Appeal, is a New York City based media and content company.
+On March 6, 2017, it was announced that Universal Music Group, Evolution Media, Jon Jashni, Usher, Steve Stoute, Charles King, and others invested $6 Million in Mass Appeal.
+Mass Appeal is a New York City based media and content company.
 In 1996, Mass Appeal was founded as a graffiti print magazine.
-In 2014, Mass Appeal relaunched I after CEO Peter Bittenbender partnered with American rapper Nas, who would serve as the publication's associate publisher.
+In 2014, Mass Appeal relaunched after CEO Peter Bittenbender partnered with American rapper Nas, who would serve as the publication's associate publisher.

 On April 2, 2019, Usher, Jay-Z, Walter Robb, Seth Goldman, Ndamukong Suh, and others invested $8 Million in a catering startup called Hungry.
 Hungry is a service that connects local chefs with companies looking for business and event catering.
 The catering company partnered with J's Kitchen Culinary Incubator, a business owned by Usher's mother Jonetta Patton.

 On July 23, 2019, it was announced Usher, Kevin Hart, Justin Bieber, Demi Lovato, DJ Khaled, Scooter Braun, and Kendall Jenner among others collectively invested $5 Million in Liquid I.V., a health-science and nutrition wellness company based out of El Segundo, California.
 The company was founded in 2012 by Brandin Cohen to help children in developing countries suffering from extreme dehydration caused by deadly diseases.